ukkandi/odin-recipes/README.md

 # odin-recipes
-# Here I will showcase the fundamental HTML knowledge I have learned by creating a simple website with recipe links
+# Odin Recipes

+A simple project to practice basic HTML structure by building a recipe website.
+Part of The Odin Project curriculum.

+## Description

+This website features three beginner-friendly recipes:

+- Avocado Toast
+- Egg Fried Rice
+- Tomato Pasta

+Each recipe includes ingredients and step-by-step instructions.

+## Technologies Used

+- HTML
+- CSS (optional for styling later)